Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Statistical Models and Methodology

 \subsection{Smooth additive models with pairwise interactions}

 Given data $\{(y_{i}, \M{x}_{i})\}_{1}^{n}$, our key objective is to learn a multivariate conditional mean function $f(\M{x}):=\mathbb{E}(y|\M{x})$, where $f:\mathbb{R}^p \mapsto \mathbb{R}$ is an unknown smooth function~\citep{Wahba1990}.
-It is well known that such functions become difficult to estimate even for moderately high~$p$ due to the curse of dimensionality---therefore we will focus on a smaller class of models corresponding to additive structures~\citep{hastie1987generalized,stone1986dimensionality}.
-A popular approach considered in the literature estimates a nonparametric additive model containing main-effects only, with $f(\M{x}) = \sum_{j=1}^{p} f_j(x_j)$, where each~$f_{j}$ is an unknown univariate smooth function of the $j$-th coordinate in~$\M{x}$, namely~$x_{j}$.
-In various applications, however, nonparametric AMs based on main-effects alone may not lead to a sufficiently rich representation for predicting the outcome of interest: including interaction terms can lead to better predictive models that still remain interpretable to a practitioner~\citep{Hastie2001,hastie1987generalized}.
-AMs with pairwise interactions are an useful tool in applied statistical modeling with various applications in medical sciences and healthcare, e-commerce applications, recommender system problems, and sentiment analysis, among others~\citep{Bien2013,Hastie2015}.
+It is well known that such functions become difficult to estimate even for moderately high~$p$ due to the curse of dimensionality -- therefore, we will focus on a smaller class of models corresponding to additive structures~\citep{hastie1987generalized,stone1986dimensionality}.
+A popular approach considered in the literature estimates a nonparametric additive model containing main effects only, with $f(\M{x}) = \sum_{j=1}^{p} f_j(x_j)$, where each~$f_{j}$ is an unknown univariate smooth function of the $j$-th coordinate in~$\M{x}$, namely~$x_{j}$.
+In various applications, however, nonparametric AMs based on main effects alone may not lead to a sufficiently rich representation for predicting the outcome of interest: including interaction terms can lead to better predictive models while remaining interpretable to a practitioner~\citep{hastie1987generalized}.
+AMs with pairwise interactions are useful in applied statistical modeling with various applications in medical sciences and healthcare, e-commerce applications, recommender system problems, and sentiment analysis, among others~\citep{Hastie2015}.